Kavin-ESE/bare-metal-arm-systick-context-switching/README.md

 - Context restoration using the Process Stack Pointer (PSP)
 - Switching between `main1`, `main2`, and `main3` tasks

-This allows each task to run independently as if it had its own processor.
+This allows each task to run independently as if it had its own processor

 # Key Concepts Demonstrated